 Would you like to join other Temple Micah members in a program specifically designed to meet the social, emotional and spiritual needs of Jewish seekers entering second adulthood?
 Contact: Wise Aging Coordinators

 “It was a remarkable experience that has enriched my life as well as given me tools to help me tackle the challenges ahead.”
 Participants in Wise Aging groups conducted at Temple Micah over the past two years have called the experience “transformative”.

-The Wise Aging Committee is now assessing interest in forming new cohorts for the 2017-2018 year.
-In the 9-session program beginning in the fall, you will be guided through reflective work that enables you to come to new understandings about your life, self and values.
+The Wise Aging Committee has formed new cohorts for the 2017-2018 year.
+The current 9-session program is underway and group members will be guided through reflective work that enables them to come to new understandings about their life, self and values.
 Learning modes include text study, active listening, exercises, reflection, and journaling.
-We will meet regularly to learn, share experiences and acquire skills for making changes in our lives that will lead to a deeper sense of well-being.
+The groups meet regularly to learn, share experiences and acquire skills for making changes in their lives that will lead to a deeper sense of well-being.